Charlie Waters

 Charlie Tutan Waters (born September 10, 1948) is an American former professional football player who spent his entire 12-year career as a safety for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Clemson Tigers.

 Early life

-Born in Miami, Florida, Waters's family moved to South Carolina where he attended North Augusta High School, starring as a football and baseball athlete.
+Born in Miami, Florida, Waters' family moved to South Carolina where he attended North Augusta High School, starring as a football and baseball athlete.

 He was a split end early in his football career before being converted to a quarterback.
 He was selected to play in the 1965 Shrine Bowl and graduated in 1966.

 College career

 Waters signed a football scholarship at Clemson University.
 As a junior in 1968, he competed with Billy Ammons for the starting quarterback job, winning it after Ammons hurt his knee in spring practice.
 After a 0–3–1 start, Ammons was made starting quarterback again and Waters moved to split end for the remaining 15 games of his college career.
 As a senior, he caught 44 passes for 738 yards, and even though his season was cut short with a shoulder separation, his record stood until Jerry Butler broke it in 1977.

 A three-year letterman, Waters was an All-ACC selection in 1969 at wide receiver as a senior.
 During his Clemson career, he caught 68 passes for 1,196 yards and 17.1 yards per catch, to go along with four touchdown receptions.
 He still ranks eighth all-time for yards per reception and eighteenth all-time in receiving yards.

 In 1981, he was inducted into the Clemson Athletic Hall of Fame.
 He was also inducted into the North Augusta Sports Hall of Fame and the South Carolina Athletic Hall of Fame.